nlp-stat-test/nlp-stat-test/readme.md

 ## Setup

 1. Install [Conda](https://www.anaconda.com/products/individual) on your system.
-Read [this article](https://pythonspeed.com/articles/conda-dependency-management/) for more information.
+Read [this article](https://pythonspeed.com/articles/conda-dependency-management/) for more information about how Cona lockfiles allow us to build a reproducible environment.

+	a.
+(On Windows) open Anaconda Prompt from the start menu.
+Then use `cd` to navigate to the unzipped package directory.
+	b.
+(On Mac or Linux) open your favorite shell with `conda` aliased to your installation.
+Then use `cd` to navigate to the unzipped package directory.

 2. From the `env` subdirectory of the `src` directory of this package, run `conda create --name nlp-stat-test --copy --file conda-linux-64.lock`, but with `linux-64` changed to `win-64` or `osx-64` as needed.

-Then run `conda activate nlp-stat-test`
+3. Then run `conda activate nlp-stat-test`

-3. Run `python run-gui.py` and open `localhost:5000` in your browser (we recommend a Chromium-based browser).
+4. Run `python run-gui.py` from the top level of the package and open `localhost:5000` in your browser (we recommend a Chromium-based browser).
 Keep the all the contents of the package together; separating them will break paths.
 The program will create a `user` subdirectory to store temporary files, and may write error logs, so writing permissions is required for the `nlp-stat-test` directory.

-4. To exit the Conda environment, run `conda deactivate`.
+5. To exit the Conda environment, run `conda deactivate`.

 ## Citation
 ```